Port Orchard Family Lawyers Seek Lasting Solutions for Clients

 Skillful advisers offer comprehensive counsel on domestic legal matters

 Whether you are going through a divorce, are engaged in a child custody dispute or have some other concern relating to domestic issues, GSJones Law Group, P.S. is a full-service family law firm that is ready to listen to you carefully.
 Located in Port Orchard, we serve Washington clients with the highest levels of skill and professionalism.
 Our legal guidance is always tailored to each client’s needs and desires.
 In addition to long-term issues, we also have the experience and depth to handle emergency motions and even the most complex cases with ease.
-Although there are several excellent family law attorneys on Kitsap Peninsula, our team gives clients an edge no matter what their specific objective might be.
+Although there are several excellent family law attorneys on the Kitsap Peninsula, our team gives clients an edge no matter what their specific objective might be.

 Dedicated advocates guide spouses through the Washington divorce process